Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Introduction

-Furthermore, in \cite{Skardal2020, Dai2021} it has been shown that by considering both pairwise and higher order interactions in the system, the latter ones can stabilize synchronized states even for repulsive pair-wise coupling, a situation prohibited in the classical Kuramoto model.
+Furthermore, in \cite{Skardal2020, Dai2021}, it has been shown that, by considering both pairwise and higher order interactions in the system, the latter ones can stabilize synchronized states even for repulsive pair-wise coupling, a situation prohibited in the classical Kuramoto model.
 Furthermore, it was recently shown that, even with both pairwise and triadic coupling being repulsive, the two-cluster state can exist when the triadic strength is sufficiently large \cite{Kovalenko2021}.
-In social terms, this means that there can exist some levels of agreement in the network despite all the individuals being contrarians to the mainstream.
+In social terms, this means that some level of agreement can exist in the network despite all the individuals being contrarians to the mainstream.

-In this work, we aim at studying the combined effect of introducing a bimodal frequency distribution in the Kuramoto model with the presence of higher order interactions, that can be either attractive or repulsive.
-In particular, we have performed a mean-field analysis based on the identification of self-consistent stationary solutions for the Kuramoto order parameter, analogously to what done in \cite{Kuramoto2012}.
-The mean-field results, joined to direct numerical simulations, allow us to identify all possible dynamical regimes and to characterize the transitions separating them, thus being able to obtain a quite detailed two dimensional phase diagram in terms of the pair-wise and higher order couplings.
+In this work we aim at studying the combined effect of introducing a bimodal frequency distribution in the Kuramoto model with the presence of higher order interactions, that can be either attractive or repulsive.
+In particular, by adapting the approach developed in \cite{komarov2014} for a bi-harmonic coupling function to our set-up, we have performed a mean-field analysis based on the identification of self-consistent stationary solutions for the Kuramoto order parameter.
+The mean-field results, joined with direct numerical simulations, allow us to identify all the possible dynamical regimes and to characterize the transitions separating them, thus being able to obtain a quite detailed two dimensional phase diagram in terms of the pair-wise and higher order coupling terms.